 We’re glad you asked!
 You can direct people to join us here and visit our Facebook page.
 You can also show your support to other Scouters by wearing the Inclusive Scouting Award as a symbol of your commitment to diversity and equality in Scouting.
 If you want to get more involved, we’d love to hear from you, so email us!

-As a Scout/Scouter/Volunteer, how can I continue to support pushing for more inclusion while recognizing the right of the BSA as a private organization to set its own policy?
+As a Scout/Scouter/Volunteer, how can I continue to support pushing for full inclusion while recognizing the right of the BSA as a private organization to set its own policy?

 Remember that if you’re a member of an organization, you have a say in how that organization operates.
 The policy change on youth was voted on by adult Scouts representing every BSA Council, and was therefore a change that represented the wishes of the BSA as a member-led organization.
 The policy change on adults was voted on by the National Executive Board, which is a group of adult volunteers from all over the country.
+The inclusion of girls in Cub Scouts and the newly named Scouts BSA program was voluntarily and influenced by nearly 90% support in a Family Scouting Survey.
 Remember that as a member of the organization, you have the opportunity and obligation to help determine where this organization will go in the future.

-What is the BSA’s current stance on gay Scouts and leaders?
+What is the BSA’s current stance on LGBT Scouts and leaders?

-The policy change that took effect on January 1 of 2014 means that no youth member (under 18 years old) of any BSA program can be expelled simply for being gay, lesbian, or bisexual.
-Additionally, the policy change that took effect on July 27 of 2015 means no adult member of any BSA program above the unit level (e.g. district, council, national) can be expelled simply for being gay, lesbian, or bisexual.
-However, units chartered by faith-based organizations can still deny someone membership in that unit because of their sexual orientation.
+As of 2014, no youth member (under 18 years old) of any BSA program can be expelled simply for being gay, lesbian, or bisexual.
+As of 2015, no adult member of any BSA program above the unit level (e.g. district, council, national) can be expelled simply for being gay, lesbian, or bisexual.
+However, units chartered by faith-based organizations can still deny adult membership in that unit because of their sexual orientation.
 Units chartered to secular organizations, however, must consider adult applications without regard to sexual orientation.
+As of 2017, the BSA recognizes a person’s gender as what is listed on the membership application.

 To report violations of the BSA’s policies, please follow the instructions in this document.